mlabs-haskell/plutip/STANDARDS.md

 ### Justification

-Explicit export lists are an immediate, clear and obvious indication of what publically visible interface a module provides.
+Explicit export lists are an immediate, clear and obvious indication of what publicly visible interface a module provides.
 It gives us stability guarantees (namely, we know we can change things that aren't exported and not break downstream code at compile time), and tells us where to go looking first when inspecting or learning the module.
 Additionally, it means there is less chance